Speakers & Leaders Information

 Floyd Scott – Floyd is a professor of biology and principal investigator in The Center of Excellence for Field Biology at Austin Peay State University in Clarksville, TN.
 He serves as director of APSU’s David H. Snyder Museum of Zoology and developed Web sites for state amphibians and reptiles - www1.apsu.edu/amatlas and www1.apsu.edu/reptatlas.
 Floyd has led salamander hikes since 1990.

-Joey Shaw - Joey is an associate professor of Biology at the University of Tennessee at Chattanooga where he teaches plant systematics and biogeography.
+Joey Shaw - Joey is a full professor of Biology at the University of Tennessee at Chattanooga where he teaches plant systematics and biogeography.
 Joey has lead backcountry hikes and wildflower walks at the WFP since 1997 while he was a graduate student at University of Tennessee.

 Allen Sweetser – Allen is retired from the construction business.
 He studied forestry at the University of Tennessee in Knoxville.
 Allen and his wife Susan both grew up in Knoxville, visiting the Smoky Mountains throughout their lives.
 Both are lifetime members of the Tennessee Native Plant Society and assist with All Taxa Biodiversity Inventory fern surveys in the park.
 They have led wildflower hikes at the Pilgrimage since 1998.
 Allen has often led backcountry hikes.